 National Wildlife Federation’s Conservation Champions program – formerly Cover Crop Champions – offers grants up to $15,000 for farmers and outreach partners to learn and develop creative outreach strategies that target new farmer audiences and increase the rate of soil health practice adoption in the Midwest.

 Soil health practices such as cover crops, minimum or no tillage, rotational grazing, and diverse crop rotations provide benefits to farm productivity, wildlife and the environment.
 They provide solutions to specific challenges faced by farmers: drought and extreme rainfall events, invasive weed and pest pressure, and poor soil fertility.
-Despite the clear advantages, most farmers have yet to implement these valuable practices on their agricultural land in the Midwest.
+Despite the clear advantages, most farmers have yet to implement these valuable practices on their agricultural land in the Mississippi River Basin.

 Once they are established, soil health practices result in a more resilient production system, but it takes time to achieve significant benefits.
 The initial investment, perceived risk, and an aversion to change all pose barriers to producers adopting soil health practices and to effective conservation outreach.
 Many of the technical and economic barriers to adoption are addressed by existing incentive and outreach programs, but the social and cultural barriers have been largely neglected.
-Social cues from neighbors and friends greatly influence a farmer’s decision making.
+Social cues from neighbors and friends greatly influence a farmer’s decision-making.
 A farmer who has successfully used cover crops and other soil health practices on his or her own land makes for a perfect messenger to reach and influence non-adopting producers.

-The National Wildlife Federation convened 36 leading experts on cover crops that reiterated the importance of these trusted messengers through a roadmapping exercise, which lead to the formation of the Cover Crop Champion program in 2013.
+The National Wildlife Federation convened 36 leading experts on cover crops that reiterated the importance of these trusted messengers through a road mapping exercise, which lead to the formation of the Cover Crop Champion program in 2013.

 Who are Conservation Champions?